An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?"

 \subsection{Other motions of a top}

-As also discussed in Ref. \cite{Bar60}, it is interesting to see that the explanations can be applied to other motions of the top, nutation \cite{Fey63}.
+As discussed in Ref. \cite{Bar60}, it is interesting to see that the explanations can be applied to other motions of the top, the nutation \cite{Fey63}.
 Contrary to our simple-minded notion, even a spinning top does fall depending on situation.
-Let us consider a motion described in Ref. \cite{Fey63}. " If we were to hold the axis absolutely fixed, so that it cannot process in any manner (but the top is spinning) then there is no torque acting, not even a torque from gravity, because it is balanced by our fingers.
+Let us consider a motion described in Ref. \cite{Fey63}. ``If we were to hold the axis absolutely fixed, so that it cannot process in any manner (but the top is spinning) then there is no torque acting, not even a torque from gravity, because it is balanced by our fingers.
 But if we suddenly let go, then there will instantaneously be a torque from gravity.
-Anyone in his right mind would think that top top would fall, and that is what it starts to do, as can be seen if the top is not spinning too fast.
+Anyone in his right mind would think that top would fall, and that is what it starts to do, as can be seen if the top is not spinning too fast.
 The gyro actually does fall, as we would expect. ..."
-How can we explain the `falling of spinning top with (temporarily) fixed axis'?
-(In Ref. \cite{Fey63}, we can find discussions on this point, too.
-Although the discussions appear to be similar to our explanations.
-But what they say is that anyhow force must be applied to each point-mass in the same direction as that of acceleration of the point-mass.
-This is not the same as ours.)
-This is a quite perplexing problem.
-However, we can find an explanation of the Explanation-6 type for the problem.
+How can we explain the ``falling of spinning top with (temporarily) fixed axis"?
+We can find an explanation of the Explanation of type 3.

-{\bf Explanation-7}: {\it Because the spinning axis is (temporarily) fixed, as we can see, there is no floating force that can be obtained by precession of the axis.
+{\bf Explanation of type 3 for the case when top falls}: {\it Because the spinning axis is (temporarily) fixed, as we can see, there is no floating force obtained by precession of the axis.
 Therefore, the top falls down due to downward force by gravity.}

 However, the falling of spinning top with (temporarily) fixed axis does not last so long.
 The top would begin to move horizontally such that the top makes a cycloid, as described in Fig. 20-5 of Ref. \cite{Fey63}.
 We can also give an explanation for this motion.